GiuseppeSoriano/WeFood/Documentation/Documentation.md

 [^3]: To try the application as a Registered User, instead, it is possible to use the following credentials: username: `cody_cisneros_28`, password: `MyKkr9kQ6M`.

-In the center of the screen, the User can view all the posts found by their searches.
+In the center of the screen, the User can view all the Posts found by their searches.
 Hovering over posts reveals Recipe names, and clicking on them displays a Recipe pop-up (Figure \ref{fig:userManual_5}), including the average star ranking at the top right corner.
 Hovering over the pop-up image reveals the calories of the Recipe, and clicking on it allows the User to enter Recipe details such as ingredients and steps (Figure \ref{fig:userManual_6}).
-The comments and votes sections enable User interaction with the post.
+The comments and votes sections enable User interaction with the Post.
 Users can click on the name of the Recipe creator to enter their user page.

 \newpage